lawik123/kotlin-poc-RESTEasy/README.md

  1. Clone this repository

 ## Running the project
 Run the following command in the root directory of the project: `gradlew appRun`.
-This will download gradle, download the required dependencies and run the project in Tomcat`.
+This will download gradle, download the required dependencies and run the project in Tomcat.

 ## About